AntoineMeheut/Deckard/README.md

 <!-- CREDIT -->
 ## Credit
+In homage to one of my favorite science fiction films: Blade Runner, directed by Ridley Scott and released in 1982.

 This project is inspired by the following project: https://github.com/utkusen/promptmap

 This package was created with Cookiecutter and the audreyr/cookiecutter-pypackage project template.